 - 1. When the report meets the definition of an unanticipated problem, OR - 2.
 When an IND safety report triggers a sponsor-required change in the research protocol or consent form, OR - 3.
 When the sponsor indicates the safety information must be reviewed by the IRB to determine that either a change in research is required or currently enrolled subjects should be informed of the new information.

 17. IRB MEMBERSHIP AND MANAGEMENT

-Number of members.
-The IRB will have a minimum of five members with varying expertise and backgrounds required to review and monitor the human subjects research activities commonly conducted at South College.
+Numbers and qualifications of IRB members.
+The IRB shall have at least five members, with varying backgrounds to promote complete and adequate review of research activities commonly conducted by the institution.